ThomasLagkalis/RL-Agent-MsPacMan-CartPole/README.md

 python3 driver_code.py --cartpole
 ```

-To specify the duration (number of episodes) of the training process add the -d EPISODES argument.
+To specify the duration (number of episodes) of the training process add the -e EPISODES argument.
 For example:
 ```console
 python3 driver_code.py --cartpole -e 1000
 ```